olexsmir/gopher.nvim/README.md

 Minimalistic plugin for Go development in Neovim written in Lua.

-It's not an LSP tool, the main goal of this plugin add go tooling support in neovim.
+It's not an LSP tool, the main goal of this plugin is add go tooling support in Neovim.

 ## Install